Genitourinary syndrome of menopause - Anogenital in

 Estrogen acts on the urogenital tract, including the vaginal epithelium, vulvar tissues, urethra, and bladder.
 In the vaginal epithelium, estrogens induce collagen content, acid mucopolysaccharides, and hyaluronic acid, which all maintain tissue thickness, elasticity, vaginal rugae, and glycogen stores, which are a substrate for lactobacilli.
 Lactobacilli in turn maintain the acidic vaginal pH that promotes normal flora in the genital tract and serves as a barrier to vaginal and urinary tract infections.

-Serum estradiol in postmenopausal women is on average 5 pg/mL, compared with 40-600 pg/mL in premenopausal women.
+Serum estradiol in postmenopausal individuals is on average 5 pg/mL compared with 40-600 pg/mL during premenopause.
 This drop induces many changes in urogenital tissue.
 The vaginal epithelium becomes thin and loses elasticity.
 The vaginal canal shortens and loses rugae.
-Loss of glycogen stores and lactobacilli colonization allow the vaginal environment to become less acidic, with pH >5.0.
+Loss of glycogen stores and lactobacilli colonization allow the vaginal environment to become less acidic, with pH over 5.0.
 Thin vaginal epithelium is more prone to damage from minor trauma, causing underlying connective tissue to become exposed and making it susceptible to inflammation and infection.

 Codes